-This interesting route the runs along the Bristol-Bath Railway Path an the old raillway that ran from Bristol to Bath.
-This route passes through shaded greenways, small towns, panoramic meadows, old railway stations, and even into an old railway tunnel.
+This interesting route runs along the Bristol-Bath Railway Path an old railway line that ran from Bristol to Bath.
+This route passes through shaded green-ways, small towns, panoramic meadows, old railway stations, and even into an old railway tunnel.
 It also run partway along the Avon River.

-Includes a short cycling route around Bristol Old City.
+Includes a later short cycling route around Bristol Old City.

-Includes a short cycling route around Bristol Old City.
+Includes a later short cycling route around Bristol Old City.